Transversal Activities

 - Databases

-More information for the Spanish sessions and registrations via Aula Moodle.
+More information for the Spanish sessions and registrations via Aula Moodle (not available yet).

 Zotero

-Virtual self-learning course available from January to May.
+Virtual self-learning course available from the 20th January to the 31st May.

 Mode: virtual